zotonic/zotonic/doc/manuals/templates/icons.rst

 Zotonic provides a couple of ways to show icons in templates:

-* :ref:`mod_artwork` gives access to FontAwesome icons.
+* :ref:`mod_artwork` gives access to FontAwesome and Material Design icons.
 It also has a number of other icon collections, mostly PNG images.
 Activate the module and follow the instructions on the doc page.
 * Zotonic icons provided by `mod_base`.
 This is explained on the current page.